 You’ll be out in the garden in early to mid spring admiring all of your fall planting work in its emerging beauty.
-Then, you’re eye will catch something odd…
+Then, you’ll see something odd…

 You’ll see white globs of foamy stuff on some of your plants.
-You’ll think “Yuk, I have spit on my plants”.
-Who spit on my plants??…will be the question running through your mind.
+You’ll think “yuk, I have spit on my plants”.
+Who spit on my plants?…will be the question on your mind.
+What’s this stuff anyway?

 That’s not Spit

 It’s not spit at all.
-It’s created by Spittle Bug Nymphs.
+It’s a foam created by Spittle Bug Nymphs.
 In Latin they are called Philaenus spumarius.

-What you see is not actually spit, but air being mixed with a liquid that is excreted from its anus. (yuk)
+So the stuff you see is not actually spit, but air being mixed with a liquid that is excreted from this bugs anus. (yuk)

-The result is a foamy covering for the nymphs to hide in.
+The result is a foamy protective covering for the nymphs to stay moist in.
 The foam is visual cover and also tastes bad to predators if they attempt to eat them.

-They hide under the foam to pierce the stems of your plant and drink the sap.
+They hide under the foam and pierce the stems of your plant and drink the sap.
 This causes the stem above the glob of foam to suffer.
-If the infestation is severe then the leaves and stem will shrivel and die.
+If the infestation is severe then the leaves and entire stem will shrivel and die.

-Spittle Bugs will be black, green or orange depending on your region.
+Spittle bugs can be black, green or orange depending on your region.
 In the Pacific Northwest/Lower Mainland of BC they are green.

 For many years as a new gardener, I didn’t know what this was on my plants, so I just washed it off with the hose and didn’t spend another minute on it.
 I had no idea there was a bug under the foam.